 If you've traveled to Vietnam, got any tips of where to find good banh mi?

-Related post: Banh Mi Handbook: Final Proofs and Blurbs!
+Related post: Banh Mi Handbook: Take an advance look inside!